redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 These pipelines are configured via a YAML file which is explained in detail below.

+#### Alarms

+Alarms are a new feature in Ceilometer for Havana intended to provide user-oriented Monitoring-as-a-Service for Openstack, with Heat autoscaling being the main motivating use-case, but also having general purpose utility.
+Essentially an alarm is just a set of rules defining a monitor, plus a current state, with edge-triggered actions associated with target states.
+These alarms follow a tri-state model of `ok`, `alarm`, and `insufficient data`.

+For conventional threshold-oriented alarms, state transitions are governed by:

+*   a *static* threshold value & comparison operator
+*   against which a selected meter statistic is compared
+*   over an evaluation window of configurable length into the recent past.

+We also support the concept of a meta-alarm, which aggregates over the current state of a set of other basic alarms combined via a logical operator (AND/OR).

+A key associated concept is the notion of *dimensioning* which defines the set of matching meters that feed into an alarm evaluation.
+Recall that meters are per-resource-instance, so in the simplest case an alarm might be defined over a particular meter applied to *all* resources visible to a particular user.
+More useful however would the option to explicitly select which specific resources we're interested in alarming on.
+On one extreme we would have narrowly dimensioned alarms where this selection would have only a single target (identified by resource ID).
+On the other extreme, we'd have widely dimensioned alarms where this selection identifies many resources over which the statistic is aggregated, for example all instances booted from a particular image or all instances with matching user metadata (the latter is how Heat identifies autoscaling groups).

 ### Step 3.
 Configuration of Ceilometer

 The shipped Ceilometer configuration is intended to be usable out-of-the-box.
 However, there are a few tweaks you may want to make while exploring Ceilometer functionality.